caprica/vlcj/README.md

 vlcj works just fine on Linux and Windows and should work on Mac - but for Mac you likely need a bleeding-edge release of vlc.

-At least JDK 1.5 is required, JDK 1.6 is recommended, and it works without changes on JDK 1.7.
+At least JDK 1.6 is required, and it works without changes on JDK 1.7.

 This is the open source vlcj project page, see also the 'official' [home page](http://www.capricasoftware.co.uk/vlcj "Official vlcj home page at Caprica Software")